 So I step forward.
 My toes are over the edge of the chasm.
-Any moment now I will take a few paces backwards, pause, break into a run—and jump.
+Any moment now I will take a few paces backwards, pause, breathe deeply, break into a run—and jump.

 I will let you know how I get on.
 If you don’t hear from me for a while—or hear a long wailing sound—you know what has happened.

 Photo by Hanson Lu on Unsplash